Jump Over Left Menu

 6.1.1 Libraries

 Libraries can be stored in one of three formats: direct compiler output, linked list or compact.
-The last two are generated by separate utilities; the linked list is the only updatable version, but is slow to scan, while the compacted version is normally obtained from this linked list.
+The last two are generated by separate utilities; the linked list is the only updateable version, but is slow to scan, while the compacted version is normally obtained from this linked list.
 Nottingham University have produced a separate library builder.

 Libraries are scanned in order.
 Routine order must be arranged correctly by the user.
 However, the Nottingham system does provide an automatic ordering scheme.